tanveery/recaptcha-net/README.md

 <p>After you set the private and public keys in your web.config file, all you need in your web form is this following piece of code:</p>
 <pre><code>&lt;cc1:Recaptcha ID="Recaptcha1" runat="server" /&gt;
 </code></pre>
-<p>By default, the theme of the reCAPTCHA control is Red.
-However, you can change this default theme to one of the other three themes if you like.
-Those themes are: Blackglass, White, and Clean.
+<p>By default, the theme of the reCAPTCHA control is Light.
+However, you can change this default theme to one of the another value like Dark.
 Theme can be set by using the <strong>RecaptchaTheme</strong> enum.
 The following is an example:</p>
-<pre><code>&lt;cc1:Recaptcha ID="Recaptcha1" Theme="RecaptchaTheme.Clean" runat="server" /&gt;
+<pre><code>&lt;cc1:Recaptcha ID="Recaptcha1" Theme="RecaptchaTheme.Dark" runat="server" /&gt;
 </code></pre>
 <h4>Add the reCAPTCHA Control to the Visual Studio Toolbox</h4>
 <p>Instead of writing the above code manually, you can easily drag and drop the same reCAPTCHA control from the Visual Studio Toolbox onto your page designer just like the way you would do for other standard ASP.NET controls.
 However, you would need to add the reCAPTCHA control to the Toolbox first.
 Simply, right click on the Toolbox and select Choose Items... from the context menu and then under the .NET Framework Components tab click on the Browse button and locate the <strong>Recaptcha.Web.dll</strong> assembly.</p>